 The Fulton Bank Visa Business Real Rewards Card earns 1.5 points for each dollar you spend on eligible purchases.
 There is no cap or limit to the amount of points you can earn.
 Plus, you can start your savings off right with a 2,500 points bonus after you make your first purchase on the card.
 You can redeem this reward for $25 cash back, merchandise, gift cards, or travel savings.
 Another perk is the 0% APR throughout the first six billing cycles, which you can use to pay off purchases and balance transfers without accruing interest.

 The card doesn’t charge an annual fee so you don’t have to worry about keeping up with a pesky charge each year.
 And there’s no extra charge for using the bank’s online expense management tool nor to add extra employee cards with individual credit limits.
 These satellite cards will also earn points that accumulate to add to the main account’s total points.

 For a card that earns straight cash back, consider the Capital One Spark Cash for Business credit card.
 It earns an unlimited 2% cash back on every purchase with no limits.
-You can also earn a $500 bonus by spending at least $4,500 within the first three months.

 This Capital One card does charge a $95 annual fee, however.
 So you’ll want to watch out for that charge when you’re budgeting.

 Fulton Bank Visa Business Rewards Plus Credit Card

 - 3 points for every $1 spent in either cellular phone services, hotels, or airline purchases